 Manage Your Expectations About the Timeline

-Believe it or not, your contractor also wants to finish the project on time.
-Not being able to complete the project on time takes them away from other clients.
+Believe it or not, your contractor wants to finish the project on time.
+Not completing the project on time takes them away from other clients.
 Every time you delay a decision or change the plan, the timeline gets delayed.
 Be open to adjusting that timeline to suit your needs.
-You also have to take into account the holiday season (if the timeline falls on it), as well as weekend schedules and illnesses.
+You must also consider the holiday season (if the timeline falls on it), weekend schedules, and illnesses.

 Be Flexible to Change

-As with many things in life, stress is a product of your mind.
-If you let stress dominate your life, it will be a cycle you cannot get out of.
-Instead of snapping at things, having a complete meltdown, staying on top of things, deciding quickly, and realizing that you cannot win all your battles (at least, in terms of home renovation).
+As with many things, stress is a product of your mind.
+If you let stress dominate your life, it will be a cycle you cannot escape.
+Instead of snapping at things, having a complete meltdown, staying on top of things, deciding quickly, and realizing that you cannot win all your battles (at least, home renovation).